 Key Takeaways

-• Proper compliance helps avoid penalties, protects public health, and supports sustainability goals.
+- Proper adherence prevents penalties, protects public health, and promotes sustainability.